L.A. Care COVID-19 Response Efforts

 Support for members experiencing homelessness by providing non-medical transportation, expediting access to durable medical equipment to those being helped by Project Roomkey, and connecting LAHSA with community organizations for much-need clothing donations.

 - Nearly $1.5 million in Tranquada XI Initiative grants for 10 clinics to conduct projects that will primarily help communities of color.
 The various projects involve combating diabetes, hypertension, periodontal disease, and more, while tailoring their clinical services to meet COVID-19 demands

 - Held two COVID-19 Disparities Leadership Summits, bringing together more than 280 health care leaders to discuss strategies to address the racial disparities in COVID-19 illnesses and deaths

 - Launched free, on-demand exercise and healthy cooking video programming to help members and the community stay healthy while staying safe at home

 - Donated thousands of bottles of hand sanitizer to community clinics and homeless outreach workers

-- Held two blood drives in the wake of thousands of cancellations due to COVID-19
+- Held four blood drives in the wake of thousands of cancellations due to COVID-19

 - Procured and donated 300 thermometers to the Partner in Care Foundation for health coaches to use as they help seniors and adults with disabilities maintain their independence at home